leterDieu/Stellarity-mcoc/docs/items/spellbooks/natures_wrath.md

 </div>

 ## Obtaining
-Librarians in [End Villages](../../structures/end_village.md) can turn any Enchanted Book into Nature's Wrath for 12 <i class="icon-minecraft icon-minecraft-oak-sapling"></i>Oak Saplings.
+Unobtainable becasue end trading doesnt work, but the intended obtainment is that librarians in [End Villages](../../structures/end_village.md) can turn any Enchanted Book into Nature's Wrath for 12 <i class="icon-minecraft icon-minecraft-oak-sapling"></i>Oak Saplings.
 However, only half of them sell the Spellbook.

 ## Usage
 ### Nature's Spirits